Welcome to 2019. I caught this earlier in the week and absolutely love the idea.Startup or Thesis?

 Just brilliant.
 Maybe something we can start nearer to home?

-Health Insurance to Banking Discovery Bank has been getting a few headlines this week.
-Launching in March, Discovery, the parent company of Vitality, will be the world’s first ‘behavioural bank’.
+Health Insurance to Behavioral Banking Discovery Bank has been getting a few headlines this week.
+Launching in March, Discovery, the parent company of Vitality, will be the world’s first ‘Behavioral bank’.

 The Group’s CEO, Adrian Gore, says this about the challenger bank: